 There are many limitations to SRM 5’s new vSphere Replication feature, so make sure to read the product documentation before purchasing to make sure its the right fit for you.
 But here is a quick over view of what I was able to achieve with some lab time.

 Remember those annoying “Summary” tabs that you have probably turned off in the vSphere client ?
 Well it turns out that there is actually one that is very useful.
-The graphic to the right is a screen shot of the “To Do” list that is on the Summary page for SRM 5.
+The graphics to the right is a screenshot of the “To Do” list that is on the Summary page for SRM 5.
 It lists out step by step all of the configuration steps that we need to take in order to implement SRM.
 I won’t go through all of them in this post, but the main take away is that with 7 major steps we can have SRM up and running.

 The biggest hang up I had was configuring vSphere Replication (Step 5), and that was only because I did not have SQL configured properly on each site.
 After resolving a misconfigurated SQL instance I was able to connect to my databases on each side and SRM was ready to go.